dianedouglas/cameron_bakery/README.md

 * Create a user for the database: username = "cameron", password = "cameron"
 * Point browser to localhost
 * Site maintenance account info: username = "cameron", password = "cameron"
-* Site will greet users upon login
-* Subject field is hidden for all comment forms on articles posted to site
-* Two themes to choose from to apply to overall site